VictorDavidescu/CloudComputingAssignment/README.md

 # CloudComputingAssignment
-# Project B- Batch Data Processing
+Project B- Batch Data Processing
-# Author: Victor-Florian Davidescu
+Author: Victor-Florian Davidescu
-# SID: 1705734
+SID: 1705734

-# Created two versions of the Spark Advanced Word Count.

 # Version 1 (Local) - SparkAdvancedWordCount-LOCAL.py

   Description: This version was created to test the functionality on a local machine or on a VM with Spark installed on it.

-  # Tested environment details:
+  Tested environment details:
   - Machine type: Oracle VM Virtual Box
   - OS: Ubuntu 20.04
   - Packages installed: JDK, Scala, Git, Python 3.x, Apache Spark 3.0.2 with Hadoop 3.2 and later